-The trustee shall be a natural person or legal person with full civil capacity.
-Under PRC trust law, a trustee shall owe the following fiduciary duties to the settlor:
+A trustee shall be a natural person or legal person with full civil capacity.
+Under PRC TL, a trustee shall owe the following fiduciary duties to the settler:

-- The trustee shall abide by the provisions in the trust documents and handle the trust business for the best interests of the beneficiary.
-In administering the trust property, the trustee shall be careful in performing his or her duties, and fulfill his or her obligations honestly, in good faith, and in a prudent and efficient manner. - Except obtaining remuneration according to the provisions of PRC trust law, the trustee shall not seek interests for him or herself by using the trust property. - The trustee shall not convert the trust property into his or her own property. - The trustee shall not conduct internal transactions between his or her own property and the trust assets, or between the trust assets of a different settlor unless it is otherwise stipulated in the trust documents, or is consented by the settlor or beneficiary, and the internal transaction is conducted at a fair market price. - The trustee shall administer the trust property separately from his or her own property and keep separate accounting books. - The trustee shall handle the trust business him or herself, but may entrust another person to handle such affairs on his or her behalf where the trust documents provide otherwise, or the trustee has to do so for reasons beyond his or her control.
+- the trustee shall abide by the provisions in the trust documents and handle the trust business for the best interests of the beneficiary.
+In administering the trust property, the trustee shall be careful in performing his or her duties, and fulfil his or her obligations honestly, in good faith, and in a prudent and efficient manner; - except for obtaining remuneration according to the provisions of PRC TL, the trustee shall not seek interests for himself or herself by using the trust property; - the trustee shall not convert the trust property into his or her own property; - the trustee shall not conduct internal transactions between his or her own property and the trust assets or between the trust assets of a different settler unless it is otherwise stipulated in the trust documents, or the settler or beneficiary consent and the internal transaction is conducted at a fair market price; - the trustee shall administer the trust property separately from his or her own property and keep separate accounting books; and - the trustee shall handle the trust business himself, but may entrust another person to handle such affairs on his or her behalf where the trust documents provide otherwise or the trustee has to do so for reasons beyond his or her control.